-Travel times were measured for the U.S. 101 corridor between the San Francisco and Santa Clara County Lines for single-occupant automobiles, carpools, and transit and compared to 2005 travel times.
-The 2007 travel times for the single-occupant auto and carpool decreased by up to five minutes in either peak period.
-Improvements on travel time runs on U.S. 101 are due to the implementation of ramp-metering on U.S. 101 between Marsh Road and Ralston Avenue.
+Travel times were measured for the U.S. 101 corridor between the San Francisco and Santa Clara County Lines for single-occupant automobiles, carpools, and transit and compared to 2007 travel times.
+The 2009 travel times for the single-occupant auto and carpool modes decreased by up to seven minutes in the southbound direction in either peak period and travel times increased by up to four minutes in the northbound direction in either peak period.
+Improvements in travel times on U.S. 101 are likely due to the implementation of ramp-metering on U.S. 101 between Marsh Road and Ralston Avenue.
 Caltrain travel times decreased due to the continued service of the Baby Bullet express trains and increased service in limited stop service.
 Travel times for SamTrans Bus Route KX increased by several minutes.